pinorobotics/teleops/README.md

-**teleops** - Java application for teleoperation of robotic arms in ROS2.
-Allows to send geometry_msgs/TwistStamped and control_msgs/JointJog messages.
+**teleops** - Java module for teleoperation of robotic arms in ROS2.

+- Allows to publish geometry_msgs/TwistStamped and control_msgs/JointJog messages to ROS topics which are servo_node
+MoveIt2 Servo
+This messages are primary

+Additionally some of **teleops** logic is exposed to the users in form on CLI application.

+Users can use **teleops** in one of two ways:
+- Java module/library, by calling its Java API from Java code or JShell
+- standalone command-line application (requires download of **teleops** archive)

 # Requirements